Join Our Newsletter

 – Added support for advanced Intel Audio chipsets

-– Fixed an issue where the ethernet settings could not be changed on the registration screen
+– Fixed an issue where documents could not be opened directly from network shares

 – Added an SLE containing the USB Forwarding components of Horizon Client 8.4.1 (Becrypt app version 2.1.0) – not compatible with other versions